archiewald/blog/_posts/2019-01-06-being-dev-1-year.md

 ---
 layout: post
-title: "Being a fronted developer for 1 year"
+title: "Being a frontend developer for 1 year"
-description: "Summing up how it feels after 1 year of working as a frontend developer"
+description: "Summing up how it feels after 1 year working as a frontend developer.
+Pros and cons + some credentials 🎉"
 date: 2019-01-06 18:00:00 +0100
 comments: true
 image: /assets/2019-01-06/newyear.jpg